- 24X7Claim Assistance &

 As you know that the online mode of payments is hassle-free.

-When your insurance policy is lapsed, it is mandatory (as per the company policy of some insurers) that your vehicle needs to undergo a thorough inspection before the renewal of a lapsed policy.
-When you renew a lapsed policy online, you have liberty to skip this additional step.
+When your insurance policy lapses, it is mandatory (as per the company policy of some insurers) that your vehicle needs to undergo a thorough inspection before the renewal of a lapsed policy.
+When you renew a lapsed policy online, you have the liberty to skip this additional step.

 The answer to this question is that you should opt for a long-term two-wheeler insurance policy, as it is easy and simple to understand that it provides you with the coverage for up to 3 years.
 The following are the benefits of a long-term policy:

 - It relieves you from the responsibility of constantly keeping a track of the policy due date.
 This is very helpful for people who hold multiple policies.